Andrew King (rugby league): Biography

-King competed for Manly-Warringah in 1999, then had two seasons at the Northern Eagles following Manly's merger.
+King featured for Manly-Warringah in 1999 and played what was to be their final ever game which occurred in round 26 of the 1999 NRL season against St. George Illawarra at Brookvale Oval.
+King then had two seasons at the Northern Eagles following Manly's merger.
 In the 2001 season he began playing as a centre.

-In 2002 he joined South Sydney for the club's first season back in the NRL.
-He featured in 20 first-grade games for the Rabbitohs.
+In 2002 he joined South Sydney for the club's first season back in the NRL and played in their first game since readmission which was against arch-rivals the Sydney Roosters.
+King featured in 20 first-grade games for the South Sydney club.

 King was retained by South Sydney in 2003 and finished his professional career in England, with the London Broncos in the Super League.

 He is the middle of the three King brothers who played in the NRL.
-His elder brother Chris King played for Parramatta and his younger brother Matt King won a grand final with the Melbourne Storm.
+His elder brother Chris King played for Parramatta and his younger brother Matt King won a grand final with the Melbourne Storm which was later stripped by the NRL due to the clubs salary cap breaches.